oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 5. Review the Configuration for Forecast and click Submit :
     ![](images/lab5-review-config.png " ")

-    Once submitted, the model training and forecast are started and the status is **Creating**
+    Once submitted, the model training and forecast is started and the status is **Creating**

     ![](images/lab5-forecast-page.png " ")